 Recovering from pregnancy and birth is no different to recovering from a major injury such as an ACL reconstruction or shoulder reconstruction and it should be treated with the same respect and be overseen by your medical team and other allied health professionals.
 Recovery can take up to 12 months after birth!

-Before you start exercising it’s important to ensure you have been cleared to exercise by your medical provider.
+Before you start your return to exercise postpartum it’s important you have been cleared to exercise by your medical provider.
 The gold standard is to see a women’s health physiotherapist for assessment and diagnosis to ensure you have no pelvic floor dysfunction or diastasis recti (abdominal separation)

 Some key elements to rehabilitation are your A, B, C’s

 - Alignment -.
 Alignment is referring to your bodies position so ideally, you should always try to have your ribs stacked over your hips.
 If you are unsure take a photo of yourself!
 You ideally want a neutral position that is the ribs stacked over hips.
 Look closely, is your bottom tucked under (posterior pelvic tilt) or your bottom sticking out (anterior pelvic tilt)?
 If so, move your pelvis so your hips align with your ribs, take note of this position and whenever you remember or catch yourself out of alignment try to correct it.